progress

 black-and-white graphic shows a thought bubble with a clock and a calendar in it

-Clients, you know I can be a pretty enthusiastic fellow.
-But I don’t deny that sometimes life can be a grind.
+Clients, you know we are generally pretty enthusiastic people.
+But we won’t deny that sometimes life can be a grind.
 Things break and we have to fix them, we sniffle and sneeze with allergies, and there are always bills to pay.

 Sometimes we might fantasize that we’re somewhere else, to escape for even just a moment.